-ID encryption - as a serviceEnigma offer this service, commonly for research organisations.
+ID encryption - as a serviceEnigma offers this service, commonly to research organisations.

 What you see in the background of this site is an example of an encrypted NHI.
 It’s what we would call an ‘eNHI’.
 Don’t worry these sample ones are not real and do not relate to any real or live person.

 We generate our Encrypted NHIs using a highly secure encryption algorithm called ‘Rijndael AES256 bit encryption’ – a method which has been approved within FIPS by NIST (US Govt agency responsible for keeping secrets) as being suitable for ‘Top Secret’ document storage.

 As such we felt it was also suitable for generating secret versions of New Zealand’s National Health Index number, the NHI.
 The approach we use is capable of forming the same encrypted output each time we perform it, and we’re able to make any number of different versions of these too.